-The Department of Wildlife and Fisheries Sciences requires all students to maintain at least an overall and major GPA of 2.0 or higher.
-Students who entered the program (fall 2012 and after) will be required to receive at least a C or better in BIOL 111, 112, RENR 205/215 and ALL WFSC courses.
+WFSC requires all students to maintain at least an overall and major GPA of 2.0 or higher and earn at least a C or better in BIOL 111, 112, RENR 205, 215 and all WFSC courses.

 University Core Curriculum (41 Hours)

 This coursework provides students with a solid foundation for WFSC coursework.
 Students are required to complete two WFSC writing-intensive courses.

 This coursework provides a sound education in the wildlife and fisheries conservation professions.

 WFSC offers three concentrations within the WFSC major: Wildlife Ecology & Conservation, Fisheries, Aquaculture, and Aquatic Sciences, and Vertebrate Zoology.